Japan's latest big thing: 'virtual YouTubers' | The Japan Times

 So far, pretty much all popular virtual YouTubers are cute-looking female characters.

-Their main playing field is YouTube, but those that have gained popularity there hold real live events and have started appearing on TV programs.
+Their main playing field is YouTube, but those that have gained popularity there hold live events in the real world and have started appearing on TV programs.

 How fast are virtual YouTubers growing?